3rd Division Sustainment Brigade holds conversion ceremony

 |0

-This work, 3rd Division Sustainment Brigade holds conversion ceremony [Image 3 of 3], by SSG Joel Salgado, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 3rd Division Sustainment Brigade holds conversion ceremony, by SPC Aaliyah Craven, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT